-The Company is a preclinical biotechnology company focused on the development of innovative biological interventions (namely gene therapies) which are aimed at tackling the effects of ageing, potentially slowing or halting the ageing process and so reducing the incidence of age-related diseases and thereby increasing health span.
-The Company is seeking to develop treatments that can be applied to both humans and dogs.
+The Company is a preclinical biotechnology company focused on the development of innovative biological interventions (namely gene therapies) which are aimed at tackling the effects of aging, potentially slowing or halting the aging process and so reducing the incidence of age-related diseases and thereby increasing health span.

-A detailed review of the business of the Group during the year and an indication of likely future developments may be found in the Chairman's Statement on pages 3-4.
+A detailed review of the business of the Group during the year and an indication of likely future developments may be found in the Chairperson's Statement on page 3.

-Principal risks and uncertainties are discussed on pages 11-12.
+Principal risks and uncertainties are discussed on page 10.

-Section 172 of The Companies Act has been considered in the Strategic Report report on pages 5-10.
+Section 172 of The Companies Act has been considered in the Strategic Report on page 5.
 The Board is committed to consideration of all stakeholders in their decision making and conduct of the Group's business.